Telespielstube/imagineer/README.md

 To evaluate the trained model a verification is perfomed.
 This gives an overview if the model is robust, under- or overfitted.
 </br></br>
 ![SGD training overview](https://github.com/Telespielstube/imagineer/blob/main/media/trained_SGD_with_cross_entropy.png)
+Figure 1: Output of a training run with the SGD optimizer.
 </br>
 When the evaluation is complete the model is saved to the project folder.
 If the node locates a saved model in the specified folder the next time it is launched, the service server is launched and the node is ready to receive images.
 The incomming service message contains the image as a ROS sensor message.
 The callback function is wrapped in a lambda function which allows to take the service object as additional argument.
 ```python